liberland/laws/drafting/preliminary/bankruptcy_law.md

     (b) They have defaulted on such obligations for a period extending three months past the due date.

     (c) Any of the debtor's due financial claims cannot be satisfied via decision enforcement or execution.

-    (d) They have not submitted the lists required under § 104(1), as ordered by the insolvency court.

 #### § 2: Insolvency Presumption
 Insolvency presumption applies to an individual when it is reasonably foreseeable that the debtor will fail to meet a substantial part of their financial obligations promptly and appropriately.